by Diane Linsley

 Separation is the illusion that creates suffering.
 You can never really leave anyone, and no one can ever abandon you.
 When you have this understanding, there is nothing to fear and nothing to forgive.

 Here's an article from 16 Personalities that explains why some personality types find it easier to forgive.
 If you don't know your personality type, you can take a free test.
+Regardless of your natural tendencies, you can transcend your personality through spiritual practice.
+Here's a Loving Kindness meditation.

 As a life coach, I use many different processes to help